materialscloud-org/learn-fireside/2_lattice_param_bulk_modulus/README.md

 6. Modify the lattice parameter ```celldm(1)```
 7. Repeat step 4 through 5 until you sampled the range of lattice parameters going from -6% to +6% around the experimental lattice parameter
 8. Put the data in a 2 column text file where the first column is the lattice parameter (in either a.u. or A) and the second one is the total energy obtained.
 9. Inspect the data by plotting it.
-If you don't see a minimum, extend the range of lattice parameter in the appropriate direction until you have enough point to see a minimum and properly fit it.
+If you don't see a minimum, extend the range of lattice parameter in the appropriate direction until you have enough points to see a minimum and properly fit it.
-10. Run the code ```ev.x``` which will interactively prompt you for various inputs:
+10. Run the program ```ev.x``` which will interactively prompt you for various inputs:
     1. ```Lattice parameter or Volume are in (au, Ang) >```
       Answering 'Ang' or 'ANG' or 'ang' means the first column of the file you prepared in point 8 is in unit of angstroms.
       Any other answer will be interpreted as atomic units.